 - Overall or cumulative grade point average (GPA)

-- Degree of difficulty of courses elected by student
+- Degree of difficulty of courses elected by the student

 - Summary letter of evaluation sent by the Health Professions Advisor and included letters sent to the Health Professions Office by professors and other evaluators